adityaraj5200/Spring-interview-QAs/Spring Questions.md

 `@EnableAutoConfiguration` lets Spring Boot **guess & configure** what you likely need, instead of you writing lots of XML/Java config manually.

-## Q.21: Example of custom `@ConfigurationProperties`?
+## Q.23: Example of custom `@ConfigurationProperties`?
-**Answer:** Use a dedicated type with a prefix and register it for binding.
+Use a dedicated type with a prefix and register it for binding.
 Validate where necessary.
 ```java
 @ConfigurationProperties(prefix="app.mail")
 @Validated